earkevin11/Deploying-Azure-Disk-Encryption-for-Windows-VMs/README.md

 # Azure Disk Encryption for Linux VMs
 - Azure Disk Encryption uses the DM-Crypt feature of Linux to provide volume encryption for the OS and data disks of Azure virtual machines (VMs) and is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets.

+# How to Encrypt disks for a Azure VM?
+- You need an Azure Key Vault.
+- Generate a new encryption key
+- From the Virtual Machine > Disk > Settings > Enable disk encryption